blueripple/blueripple-research/br-2021-NewMaps/posts/AZ_StateLeg/inputs/post_intro.md

 This post focuses on the Arizona state-legislature districts.
-We’ve done a similar analyses for Congressional districts in [Texas][TXPost] and [North Carolina][NCPost] (though the NC map is in flux due to litigation and we will update that post once a new map seems clear) Here’s what we’ll cover:
+We’ve done a similar analyses for Congressional districts in [Texas][TXPost] and [North Carolina][NCPost]
+Here’s what we’ll cover:

 [TXPost]: https://blueripple.github.io/research/NewMaps/TX_Congressional/post.html